Why can’t my portfolio exactly match the full market? — June 25, 2014

 This book is a couple-thousand-word-long blog post that has, through laborious and painful editing, been stuffed into a couple-hundred-page-long book.

 Boston has two busing stories, one famously terrible, the other successful and not famous.
-The first busing story is the one covered epochally well in Lukas’s [book: Common Ground], which is one of the few books that I think every American ought to read (the others are [book: The Making of the Atomic Bomb], Caro’s [book: The Power Broker], and Cronon’s [book: Nature’s Metropolis]).
+The first busing story is the one covered epochally well in Lukas’s Common Ground, which is one of the few books that I think every American ought to read (the others are The Making of the Atomic Bomb, Caro’s The Power Broker, and Cronon’s Nature’s Metropolis).
 It is the “forced busing” story that everyone’s heard of, which tore apart Boston in the Seventies.

 The other story is METCO, a voluntary program by which the parents of poor black students from inner-city Boston can choose to send their kids to white suburban schools.
 By all accounts that I’ve seen, it’s been a quiet success.
 There are many questions you could ask about it: